ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ## Network Upgrades: State Modification

-SubnetEVM allows the network operators to specify a modification to state that will take place at the beginning of the first block with a timestamp greater than or equal to the one specified in the configuration.
+Subnet-EVM allows the network operators to specify a modification to state that will take place at the beginning of the first block with a timestamp greater than or equal to the one specified in the configuration.